amirhosseinzlf/SMARLA/README.md

-To select the best abstraction level in practice we recommend following the two-step process detailed in section IV.C.3 of the paper. which could be summarised as, (1) training the safety violation prediction model with different levels of abstraction (covering abstraction levels with a few hundred to 100,000 states) (2) identifying the optimal range which corresponds to the highest F1-score after training (3) Within the optimal range, analyzing the time steps at which the safety monitor reaches its peak performance in operation.
+To select the best abstraction level in practice we recommend following the two-step process detailed in the approach section of the paper, which could be summarised as, (1) training the safety violation prediction model with different levels of abstraction (covering abstraction levels with a few hundred to 100,000 states) (2) identifying the optimal range which corresponds to the highest F1-score after training (3) Within the optimal range, analyzing the time steps at which the safety monitor reaches its peak performance in operation.
 The goal is to identify the level of abstraction that enables the safety monitor to reach its highest performance in predicting safety violations at the earliest time step possible.